Mature Masculine

 Real ruthlessness has a particular quality:

-Resolved: You're committed to acting.
+Resolved: We're committed to acting.

-Connected: You haven't disconnected from your humanity.
+Connected: We haven't disconnected from our humanity.

 Ruthlessness and Timing